 The cheapest monitors are still TN (twisted nematic), which are strictly for gamers or office use.
 VA (vertical alignment) monitors are also relatively cheap, while offering good brightness and a high contrast ratio.
-However, content creators will find that IPS (in-plane switching) LCD displays deliver better color accuracy, picture quality and viewing angles.
+However, content creators will find that LCD, IPS monitors (in-plane switching) deliver better color accuracy, pixel density, picture quality and viewing angles.

 If maximum brightness is important, a quantum dot LCD display is the way to go — those are typically found in larger displays.
 OLED monitors are now available and offer the best blacks and color reproduction, but they lack the brightness of LED or quantum dot displays.
 Plus, they cost a lot.
 The latest type of OLED monitor, called QD-OLED from Samsung, just came out in 2022.
 The most notable advantage is that it can get a lot brighter, with monitors shown at CES 2022 hitting up to 1,000 nits of peak brightness.